Making Sense of Financial Aid Offers: Our Top Ten FAQs

 - Why do the financial aid offer amounts differ so much from college to college?

 This question causes a lot of confusion for families!
 You may see very different types and amounts of financial aid from each school because colleges have varying levels of financial aid funding and different enrollment goals.
-This means that while your EFC stays relatively the same from school to school, your financial aid may look very different depending on the goals and budget of each college.
+This means that while your Student Aid Index (SAI) stays relatively the same from school to school, your financial aid may look very different depending on the goals and budget of each college.

 - What is Federal SEOG?